mozman/ezdxf/docs/source/query.rst

     entities = lines["layer"] == "MYLAYER"
     assert len(entities) == 0

-    # the entities container has the default setting:
+    # the result container has the default setting:
     assert entities.ignore_case is True

 Supported selection operators are: